-EdL Internship Director (Internship Director): The EdL Internship Director is a full-time faculty member at DePaul University and is responsible for the entire internship experience.
-The EdL Internship Director oversees and facilitates the assignment of the DePaul supervisor to the Educational Leadership student intern.
-The EdL Internship Director is available for consultation during the internship experience for the intern, the DePaul Supervisor, and the Site Supervisor as necessary.
+EdL Internship Program Coordinator: The EdL Internship Coordinator is a full-time faculty member at DePaul University and is responsible for oversight of the internship program.
+The EdL Internship Coordinator facilitates the assignment of the DePaul supervisor to the Educational Leadership student intern.
+The EdL Internship Coordinator is available for consultation during the internship experience for the intern, the DePaul Supervisor, and the Site Supervisor.

 LLC Department Assistant: The LLC Department Assistant oversees the administrative duties of the internship experience.
-They facilitate the application process, update all internship materials and distribute the relevant materials to all involved participants.
-They serve as the liaison between the Internship Director and students by collecting all required forms and documentation.
+The Assistant facilitates the application process, updates all internship materials and distributes the relevant materials to all involved participants, serving as the liaison between the Internship Director and students by collecting all required forms and documentation.